 “Uh, Lexie, you started out by telling us that magnetism may have a new property.
 What property would that be?
 I’m just curious,” Brett says, signaling the others to calm down so that they might gain as much information as possible.

 “Now, let’s see, what shall we call it.
 I know – how about ‘Lexie-Consciousness’,” she replies dryly.

 “I see,” Brett replies, eyeballing the others.

 Brett confers with the others at the table.
 Consciousness is of course something that they have always wanted to encourage, but not knowing exactly what it is makes this part of any programmer’s job extremely problematic.

-Captain Littleton starts to pace back and forth on the side of the room, looking up in the air for a way to counter-act what they’re hearing.
+Littleton starts to pace back and forth on the side of the room, looking up in the air for any argument that might counter the one they’re hearing.
 Every time he starts to suggest something, he has to stop in mid sentence.
 It will take months before they can get there and by then, it could all be over.

 “What do you plan on doing to stop us?
 Are you threatening to sabotage us in some way?”
 Major Alvindorf asks.